Dynamic Attributes and Propertiesđź”—

 4. Bespoke Property Cacheđź”—

-• The handmade caching is straightforward, but creating an attribute after the instance is initialized defeats the PEP 412—Key-Sharing Dictionary optimization, as explained in “Practical Consequences of How dict Works”.
+should be inexpensive. - The handmade caching is straightforward, but creating an attribute after the instance is initialized defeats the PEP 412—Key-Sharing Dictionary optimization, as explained in “Practical Consequences of How dict Works”.
 Depending on the size of the dataset, the difference in memory usage may be important.

 class Event(Record):